sourcenetwork/defradb/README.md

 ## Installation

-To install a DefraDB node, you can download the pre-compiled binaries available on the releases page, or you can compile it youself if you have a local [Go Toolchain](https://golang.org/) installed.
+To install a DefraDB node, you can download the pre-compiled binaries available on the releases page, or you can compile it yourself if you have a local [Go Toolchain](https://golang.org/) installed.

 ### Build